gopherdata/gophernotes/README.md

 ## Local Jupyter Installation/Usage

+- Dependencies:
-- Make sure jupyter notebook and `libzmq-dev` are installed.
-See [here](http://jupyter.readthedocs.org/en/latest/install.html) for more details on installing jupyter.
+  - Jupyter (see [here](http://jupyter.readthedocs.org/en/latest/install.html) for more details on installing jupyter)
+  - ZeroMQ 2.2.X
 - Install `goimports` if you haven't already:

   ```